Setting up pages

 Social sharing options

-This option allows site builders to preselect information that they would like to display when someone shares the page on social media.
+This option allows site builders to preselect information that you would like to display when someone shares the page on social media.
 To use this feature, fill in the applicable fields.

 Custom CSS or JavaScript files:

-Builders will not have access to this section in page properties.
-You should work with Web Services to find solutions for their website needs instead of trying custom solutions.
+You will not have access to this section in page properties.
+You should work with Web Services to find solutions for your website needs instead of trying custom solutions.
 If you a looking for new functionality submit a feature request